 Calendar Description.
 This course is intended for students who can read and write Modern Standard Chinese.
-Students will develop specific knowledge and skills in business communication in Chinese.
-Business etiquette and protocol will be discussed.
-Translation and competence in interpretation will be fostered by the study of business terms, documents, and practices.
+Students will study business terms, communication styles and formats, and acquire linguistic and cultural knowledge for conducting business in Chinese.
+Students will develop competence through practical experience in reading and writing market reports and analysing contracts.